Christoph Heyder

 Christoph Heyder (born 3 June 1974 in Suhl) is a German bobsledder who has competed since 1997.
 He won a silver medal in the four-man event at the 2004 FIBT World Championships in Königssee.

 Heyder also finished fifth in the four-man event at the 2006 Winter Olympics in Turin.

+Before his bobsledding career, Heyder was a javelin thrower.
+As of 2012, Heyder is a sport of athletics coach.